fgarel/technic/source/environnementTravail/Chapter05_sphinx.rst

 ..
-Patrimoine documentation master file, created by sphinx-quickstart on Tue Nov 12 16:21:02 2013.
+Sphinx documentation master file, created by sphinx-quickstart on Tue Nov 12 16:21:02 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.